Dogfight: World War I

 I WAS extremely proud when, one fine day, I was informed that the airman whom I had brought down on the twenty- third of November, 1916, was the English [equivalent of] Immelmann....

 First we circled twenty times to the left, and then thirty times to the right.
 Each tried to get behind and above the other.
 Soon I discovered that I was not meeting a beginner.
 He had not the slightest intention of breaking off the fight.
-He was traveling in a machine which turned beautifully.
-However, my own was better at rising than his, and I succeeded at last in getting above and beyond my English waltzing partner....
+He was travelling in a machine which turned beautifully.
+However, my own was better at rising than his, and I succeeded at last in getting above and beyond my English waltzing partner.

+...
 The impertinent fellow was full of cheek and when we had got down to about 3,000 feet he merrily waved to me as if he would say, "Well, how do you do?"

 The circles which we made around one another were so narrow that their diameter was probably no more than 250 or 300 feet.
 I had time to take a good look at my opponent....

 When he had come down to about three hundred feet he tried to escape by flying in a zig-zag course during which, as is well known, it is difficult for an observer to shoot.
 That was my most favorable moment.
 I followed him at an altitude of from two hundred and fifty feet to one hundred and fifty feet, firing all the time.
 The Englishman could not help falling.
 But the jamming of my gun nearly robbed me of my success.

 My opponent fell, shot through the head, one hundred and fifty feet behind our line.